email format sample

 2. Salutations

 Salutation in an email format is a means to greet someone before starting to talk about the main subject.
 Besides, it varies from person to person, depending on the relationship one has with the recipient.
-Various options are available depending on the level of formality an individual has with the receiver.
-Therefore, it may begin with a simple ‘Hi’ preceding the name, or a more formal one like ‘Dear Madam/Sir’, ‘Dr. XYZ’ or ‘Professor XYZ’.
+Various options are available depending on the individual’s level of formality with the receiver.
+Therefore, it may begin with a simple ‘Hi’ preceding the name, or a more formal one like ‘Dear Madam/Sir’, ‘Dr. XYZ’ or ‘Professor XYZ.’

 • Salutations should always be respectful.
 Also, it should never be skipped or omitted while writing an email.

-• Avoid using any nicknames, first names, or only surnames in a salutation.
+• Avoid using nicknames, first names, or only surnames in a salutation.

-• In an extremely formal setting, use a colon instead of a comma after the salutation.
+• Use a colon instead of a comma after the salutation in an extremely formal setting.

-• When the sender is unfamiliar with the name of the recipient, then salutations like ‘To Whom It May Concern or simply ‘Dear Madam/Sir’ have to be used.
+• When the sender is unfamiliar with the recipient’s name, salutations like ‘To Whom It May Concern’ or simply ‘Dear Madam/Sir’ must be used.

 3. Email Body

 The body states what the email is talking about.
 Here, the sender crafts all the points or information they want to present to the recipient.
 Hence, it is a vital part of an email format.
-When writing an email to a stranger, a brief introduction has to be provided in the body and immediately get to the main topic.
+When writing an email to a stranger, a brief introduction must be provided in the body to get to the main topic immediately.
 The body in a format states the purpose of the sender.
-Moreover, the body should be short and simple with no extra ambiguous pieces of information.
-An email is not the place to have lengthy continuous conversations.
+Moreover, the body should be short and simple without extra, ambiguous information.
+An email is not the place to have lengthy, continuous conversations.

-When applying for jobs, structuring the email body like a cover letter can be beneficial.
+Structuring the email body like a cover letter can be beneficial when applying for jobs.
 This includes using formal language, personalizing the salutation, and showcasing relevant qualifications to stand out to hiring managers.

-• Using standard font size and style in the format is a good habit.
-Also, before sending the email, a sender should do final proofreading, spell check, and grammar check.
+• It is a good habit to use a standard font size and style in the format.
+Also, before sending the email, the sender should do final proofreading, spell check, and grammar check.

 • Avoid using any cliched terms and repetition of words in the email format.